 I got into running again by wanting to explore a bit more of DC when I was in college there, and blow off some steam.
 I did my first 5K my senior year of college.

 Now I run for fun, for friends, and to test out my goals and stretch toward my wildest dreams.
 I’d love to run the Boston Marathon some day.
-I’d also love to run the Marine Corps Marathon, the marathon that takes over my home city of Washington D.C. once a year and had us drive a crazy way to get to church early that fall Sunday morning.
+I’m super excited to be running this year in the Marine Corps Marathon, the marathon that takes over my home city of Washington D.C. once a year and had us driving a crazy way to get to church early that fall Sunday morning when I was a kid.

 I’ve gotten into triathlons.
 It’s a funny thing where you swim, bike, then run.
 You get a bit kooky and weird, and I like it.
 I have gotten to know some great people through triathlon.
 The Chicago Tri Club group for one.
 Kelly, Alyssa & Amanda for another.

 I first learned about triathlon when I was studying abroad in Chile.
 It was the spring of 2004, and I was living in something along the lines of a frat house.
 There were 12 of us living there, about half Chilean and half foreign exchange students.
 One of the girls was Katie.
 She was from the University of Wisconsin-Madison, and ran a lot and went to spin class.
 I don’t think I knew anyone who’d done a spin class before.
 She was training for Ironman Wisconsin 2005.
 She’s a super sweet girl and one of the spunkiest characters I’ve ever met.
-She’s now running a triathlon-related not-for-profit.
+She’s now running a triathlon-related not-for-profit called Tri4Schools, helping kids to be more active.

 My partner in crime & life is Mike.
 He’s helped keep me motivated toward my goals, and gotten me to stretch further on my athletic goals than I’d have ever thought possible.
 We have a grand time training and planning trips, and traveling to races, and eating good food.